Our growth formula

 Value growth

 We optimize the value of our brand portfolio through a focused price/pack strategy, balancing pricing and packing to meet consumer expectations.
-In combination with the right innovations and a focus on profitable channels and categories this is how we drive value every day.
+In combination with the right innovations and a focus on profitable channels and categories, this is how we drive value every day.

-Price per volume unit has also increased significantly as a consequence of cost inflation, which means that we need to stay focused on the underlying profitability of our products.
+The price per volume unit has increased significantly over the past couple of years as a consequence of cost inflation, which means that we remain focused on the underlying profitability of our products.
 We do so by monitoring consumer demand, leveraging our price/pack architecture and other price/mix tools.

-Operating leverage
+Operating efficiency

-Costs efficiency and efficiency improvements in general have always been part of how we work and think.
-Our culture-driven can-do attitude combined with a pronounced degree of teamwork entail that we do things better and more efficient every day.
+Cost efficiency and efficiency improvements in general have always been part of how we work and think.

 On top of this, we have made bolt-on or brands/category acquisitions to improve our market positions and likewise acquired production assets to expand production capacity and bring production closer to consumption.
 All acquisitions are expected to contribute to organic EBIT growth in the coming years.